A version of this article was published in the Protea Financial Blog in March 2020. It was updated April 22, 2021.

 - Automated sorting and crushing processes or equipment

-- Methods or systems to manage wastewater
+- Development of new methods or systems to manage wastewater

 - Product formulations for desired flavor or aroma profiles

-4. What types of expenses can be included?
+5. What types of expenses can be included?

 Most expenses fall into three categories: wages, supplies, and contractor expenses.